UncP/Giraffe/README.en.md

-##Giraffe: Distributed Monte Carlo Ray Tracer
+##Giraffe: Distributed Monte Carlo Path Tracer
 [中文版 README](./README.md)

-###Giraffe is a Distributed Monte Carlo Ray Tracer which has its own ray tracing language, written in C++11/14
+###Giraffe is a Distributed Monte Carlo Path Tracer which has its own path tracing language, written in C++11/14

 ***
 ####Giraffe